Roeiazran/Procedural-programming/Relations-Tree/README.md

 ```

-You can also executing you'r oun test by changing the input.txt file, for example to print Dan sub tree simply appent to the input file:
+You can also execute you'r oun test by changing the input.txt file, for example to print Dan sub tree simply appent to the input file:
 ```
 4
 Dan